surfstudio/SurfGear/packages/mwwm/README.md

 | doFuture()             | Future              | -                                           |
 | doFutureHandleError()  | Future              | +                                           |

-When using a `doFuture()` and `subscribe()`, you can pass `Future` or `Stream` respectively as the first parameter, and `onValue` function that handles the result of the asyncronous operation as the second.
+When using `doFuture()` and `subscribe()`, select `Future` or `Stream` respectively as the first parameter.
+The `onValue` function handles the result of the asynchronous operation as the second.

-`onError` parameter is optional and can be used to manually handle errors.
+The `onError` parameter is optional and can be used to handle errors manually.

 ```dart
 doFuture<bool>(